shirleyjambu/MealPrep/README.md

   2. Formspree - For issues logging.

 2. Used Materialize as a new technology.
-3. Used Modals
+3. Used Modals for issue logging, setting preferences.
+4. Used FireBase Authentication and FireBase Database.

 Pending

 Must meet good quality coding standards (indentation, scoping, naming)

-Must have some sort of repeating element (table, columns, etc)

 Must have User Input Validation